Ally Kids Can Be LGBTQ Activists Too — Here's How

 Look for local and national opportunities

 Instead of just telling, showing your kids how many others support the LGBTQ community and demonstrating how their actions can enact change will help them better understand the importance of being an activist.
-Daniel S. Sokal, a psychotherapist and parent-child relationship expert, recommends finding an organization, either nationally or locally, that welcomes families with kids of all ages with open arms, such as Parents and Friends of Lesbians and Gays and Genders and Sexualities Alliance Network.
+Daniel S. Sokal, a psychotherapist and parent-child relationship expert, recommends finding an organization, either nationally or locally, that welcomes families with kids of all ages, such as Parents and Friends of Lesbians and Gays and Genders and Sexualities Alliance Network.

 Another avenue Sokal suggests exploring is encouraging your kids to write to politicians in their community and explain how laws can hurt those who are discriminated against.
 After all, that's a powerful form of activism you can all do right at home.